 1. Boost your savings

-Many Americans who are able to work from home are finding that both ‘essential’ and discretionary parts of household budgets have dropped.
+Many Americans who are able to continue working from home are finding that both ‘essential’ and discretionary parts of household budgets have dropped.

 This is the perfect opportunity to take that extra cash and boost long-term savings.
 You can start by building up an emergency fund to guard against the unexpected.
 Most financial professionals advise putting away anywhere from three to six months of salary.
 This rule of thumb depends on a range of factors, including whether you work for an employer or for yourself, and other financial obligations.
-But given that 70 percent of Americans have less than $1,000 in savings1, building up an emergency fund is a worthy goal.
+But given that 59 percent of Americans would not be able to cover an emergency expense of $1,0002, building up an emergency fund is a worthy goal.
 Consider setting aside half of your budget savings from reduced spending.
 Once you have built up an emergency fund, you can turn your attention to other savings goals.

 2. Pay off your ‘bad debt’